ota-meshi/eslint-plugin-jsonc/docs/rules/sort-keys.md

 ## :book: Rule Details

-This rule checks all property definitions of object expressions and verifies that all variables are sorted alphabetically.
+This rule checks all property definitions of object and verifies that all properties are sorted alphabetically or specified order.

 <eslint-code-block fix>